 A. Absolutely.
 I will gladly sign a confidentiality agreement for your peace of mind.

 Q. Do you read steno, and will you send updates for my dictionary?

 A. Yes and yes!

 Q. What reference do you use for punctuation guidance?

 A. Morson's English Guide for Court Reporters by Lillian Morson.

 Q. How long do you retain jobs you've completed?

-A. I keep all finished work for one year from the date the completed job is returned to the reporter.
-If at any time during those 12 months you need a file re-sent, I am more than happy to accommodate your request
+A. I keep all completed work for a period of one year from the date the completed job is returned to the reporter.
+If at any time during those 12 months you need a file re-sent, I will be more than happy to accommodate your request.